-It replaces the previous guidance on Percutaneous radiofrequency ablation for primary or secondary lung cancers (Interventional Procedures Guidance no. 185 July 2006).
+It replaces the previous guidance on Percutaneous radiofrequency ablation for primary or secondary lung cancers (NICE interventional procedures guidance 185, July 2006).

 Percutaneous radiofrequency ablation of cancer in the lung involves inserting one or more electrodes (needle-like probes) through the chest into the lung.
 The electrodes are placed within the tumour and connected to a source of electrical current, producing heat with the aim of destroying (‘ablating’) the cancer cells.

 E59.5 Percutaneous radiofrequency ablation of lesion of lung